 How does it feel to have a bit of a content plan or even a strategy of sorts?
 At the least, a narrowing down of the content you need vs the content that can wait?

 Well, here are a few other things to consider about that whole content thing…

 I like to use ClickUp to plan, organize, and visually lay out all of my content.
 From mind maps to kanban boards to due dates and reminders… it’s a handy and free tool to keep on top of your content plan.

 Psst… I’ve even got a free template you can use to get started.

 Want my whole content strategy and walk through?
-Join The Fiery Well and check out the recorded workshop, even more detailed template, and join us on Slack for discussions!
+Join The Fiery Well and check out the recorded workshop, even more detailed template, and join us on Discord for discussions!

 Bonus: Build your Email List through Blogging

 Putting a “Sign Up for Newsletter” form somewhere on your website, is good.
 Having a sign up form in context, in relation to the content you are creating, is better.

 In other words, you should have a “sign up” box on your blog posts, in addition to anywhere else on your site.
 Why?

 Because when someone signs up for your newsletter, let’s say, from a sign up box on your post about “Gardening Under the Moon” they are pre-qualifying themselves as your ideal audience.
 They’ve read your content, like it, and want more.
 That is an invaluable subscriber.
 Treat them well!